Here is a list of Patient and Family Advisory Council members for the Temple Heart & Vascular Institute.

 Paula Boffa-Taylor lives in Mt.
 Airy and has been a resident of Philadelphia for over 30 years.
 A native of Rhode Island, Paula came to Philadelphia after completing her Master’s degree at The University of Michigan.
 Paula has spent many years as a Client Relationship Manager, working to bridge the gap between organizations and their customers.
 In this role and previous work as an Adult Education Instructor, Paula brings a passion for clear communication that guides her work.
 As a Temple University Hospital patient, as well as the family member of a patient, Paula knows firsthand how overwhelming a hospital stay or visit can be.
 As a member of the PFAC, she is grateful for the opportunity to use that experience and perspective to try to make things less stressful for the patients and families who follow.

 Taddy Dawson is a native of the Delaware Valley and has been a resident of Wyndmoor, PA for the past 14 years.
 Through her creativity and strong work ethic Taddy has raised three children to be contributing members to their communities.
-Taddy ended up in the Temple Heart & Vascular Institute family by following physician Andy Roberts in his move to Jeanes Hospital, and physician Riyaz Bashir at Temple.
+Taddy ended up in the Temple Heart & Vascular Institute family by following physician Andy Roberts in his move to Temple University Hospital – Jeanes Campus, and physician Riyaz Bashir at Temple.
 Taddy’s commitment to helping others and her attention to detail makes her an integral part of the PFAC.